Marthe Keller

-Marthe Keller (born 28 January 1945) is a Swiss actress and opera director.
+Marthe Keller (born 28 January 1945) is a Swiss actress.
 She is perhaps best known for her role in the film Marathon Man (1976), for which she was nominated for a Golden Globe Award.

 Career

 Early years

 Keller studied ballet as a child, but stopped after a skiing accident at age 16.
 She changed to acting, and worked in Berlin at the Schiller Theater and the Berliner Ensemble.

 Film work

 Keller's earliest film appearances were in Funeral in Berlin (1966, in which she was not credited) and the German film Wilder Reiter GmbH (1967).
 She appeared in a series of French films in the 1970s, including Un Cave (1971), La Raison du Plus Fou (1973) and Toute Une Vie/And Now My Love (1974).
 Her most famous American film appearances are her Golden Globe-nominated performance as Dustin Hoffman's girlfriend in Marathon Man (1976) and her performance as a femme fatale Palestinian terrorist who leads an attack on the Super Bowl in Black Sunday (1977).
 Keller acted alongside Al Pacino in the 1977 romantic drama film Bobby Deerfield, based on Erich Maria Remarque's novel Heaven Has No Favorites, and subsequently the two were involved in a relationship.
 She also acted alongside William Holden in Billy Wilder's 1978 romantic drama Fedora.

 After 1978, Keller did more work in European cinema than in Hollywood.
 Her later films include Dark Eyes (1987), with Marcello Mastroianni.

-In April 2016, she was announced as the President of the Jury for the Un Certain Regard section of the 2016 Cannes Film Festival.
+In April 2016, she was announced as the president of the jury for the Un Certain Regard section of the 2016 Cannes Film Festival.